pytorch/serve/kubernetes/kfserving/README.md

 When we make an Inference Request,  in Torchserve it makes use of port 8080, whereas on the KFServing side it makes use of port 8085.

 Ensure that the KFServing envelope is specified in the config file as shown above.
-The path of the model store should be mentioned as /mnt/models/model-store because KFServing.
+The path of the model store should be mentioned as /mnt/models/model-store because KFServing mounts the model store from that path.

-* Step - 5 : KFServing makes use of Transformer, hence a docker image for KFServing needs to be created.
-Preprocess functions in kf_handler take in list as data as opposed to the bytes array in the previous Mnist handler.
-The list of data is received from a kfserving image transformer.
-This is done as kfserving does not allow a bytes array in the request input.
-Due to the above reason the Mnist_kf_handler converts the list to Tensor,while the original mnist handler converts bytes array to tensor.
+* Step - 5 :

+KFServing takes the input request in the form of a JSON Array for Image Classification tasks.
+However, the input can be specified as a BytesArray as well.
+If done so, the transformer needs to be specified in the config yml file.
+The functionality of the transformer is to convert the BytesArray into a JSON Array.
+If JSON Array is given as Input Request, the transformer needn't be specified in the config yml file.
+In this example, we have used the input as BytesArray, hence the Transformer is specifed in the config.yml file(Step 10).
+BERT and Text Classifier Model don't require a Transformer for KFServing.

-* Step - 6 : The dockerfile for the Image Transformer is located inside the serve/kubernetes/image_transformer folder.
+* Step - 6 : The dockerfile for the Image Transformer is located inside the serve/kubernetes/kfserving/image_transformer folder.
 Create the docker image for the Image Transformer using the below command :
 ```bash
 docker build -t <image_name>:<tag> -f transformer.Dockerfile .
 ```

 * Step - 7 : Push the docker image of the Image Transformer to a hub that you can access it from.

-* Step - 8 : Create PVC and PV pods in KFServing.
+* Step - 8 : Create PVC and PV pods in KFServing

  You need to create a local storage PVC and PV pod.
 You can see below the examples of the pvc.yaml and pv_pod.yaml

-The pvc.yaml looks like below:
+pvc.yaml:

 ```bash
 apiVersion: v1
 kind: PersistentVolumeClaim